AngelaWuGitHub/Berkeley-w251/HW3/README.md

 * In Container `ibm_ubuntu`, run `python3 mqtt_subscriber_remote.py`
 * In Container `jetson_ubuntu`, run `python3 face_reg.py`

-If everything runs successfully, Containers `jetson_mqtt_forwarder` and `ibm_ubuntu` print out `Message received` for each face detected.
+If everything runs successfully, Containers `jetson_mqtt_forwarder` and `ibm_ubuntu` print out `Message received` for each face detected, and images are saved real-time to my bucket.

 ### Section 4: Results
-Faces are saved real-time to my bucket.
 Currently there are 23 faces saved in my bucket.
-The public URL to each of those faces follows the format `https://cos-w251-standard-hw3.s3.us-south.cloud-object-storage.appdomain.cloud/MyFace-<number>.jpg`.
+The public URL to each of those faces follows the format `https://cos-w251-standard-hw3.s3.us-south.cloud-object-storage.appdomain.cloud/MyFace-<number>.jpg`. `<number>` starts with 0.
 For example, the public URL for the 6th face saved is `https://cos-w251-standard-hw3.s3.us-south.cloud-object-storage.appdomain.cloud/MyFace-5.jpg`.

 I also saved two examples of my faces in this repo.